 All students from preschool through college may participate on a team.
 Teams consist of two to seven members, and students are grouped by age or grade.
 Competitive teams range in age from third grade through college, while non-competitive Rising Stars!® teams are for students from preschool through grade 2.
 Rising Stars!® teams may have more than seven team members.

 What does a team do?

-Students work together during the season to solve their choice of one of six competitive challenges.
+Choose and solve a Challenge – Students work together during the season to solve their choice of one of six competitive challenges.
 The team then presents their rehearsed or improvisational solution in a 5 to 8 minute performance and solves an Instant Challenge (on-the-spot creative challenge) at one of the Regional Tournaments held across Minnesota in March.
 The highest ranking teams earn the opportunity to travel to the Global Finals Tournament in May.
 Most importantly, they have FUN while gaining life skills!

 A team can start working on a Team Challenge as soon as members are recruited.
 We recommend that the Team Manager (TM) participate in a Team Manager training.
 TM trainings will be offered via Zoom this season in November.
 Teams will have the opportunity to learn how to solve Instant Challenges by attending an Instant Challenge Zoom workshop in December and January.
 We also offer comprehensive trainings in improv, technical skill building and structure building.
 Team fees for these workshops help offset workshop and program expenses.
 These hands-on, interactive trainings may give teams a competitive edge.
 Details on training dates and fees are on our Calendar page and Trainings page.